FluxML/Flux.jl/docs/src/gpu.md

 # GPU Support

-Support for array operations on other hardware backends, like GPUs, is provided by external packages like [CuArrays](https://github.com/JuliaGPU/CuArrays.jl) and [CLArrays](https://github.com/JuliaGPU/CLArrays.jl).
-Flux doesn't care what array type you use, so we can just plug these in without any other changes.
+Support for array operations on other hardware backends, like GPUs, is provided by external packages like [CuArrays](https://github.com/JuliaGPU/CuArrays.jl).
+Flux is agnostic to array types, so we simply need to move model weights and data to the GPU and Flux will handle it.

 For example, we can use `CuArrays` (with the `cu` converter) to run our [basic example](models/basics.md) on an NVIDIA GPU.